Uplifting and inspiring web series created for caregivers

 Stories have the potential to change the way we think and feel about providing care.
 Stories can share knowledge in entertaining ways, build empathy for better health care and social policies, and drive family and friends to available resources and communities of support.
 Stories can help us relax and escape the stress of daily life.
 Stories for Caregivers aims to share these stories through a variety of custom web series.

-Stories For Caregivers is an initiative developed by The Coup Company to generate awareness about caregiving through the creation of original web series that showcase the inspiring work of caregivers across Canada.
+Produced by Bannister Bergen with the participation of TELUS Fund, Stories for Caregivers is an initiative designed to generate awareness, and build empathy and understanding about caregiving through the creation of uplifting and inspiring web series that showcase the inspiring work of caregivers across Canada.

 Who are caregivers?

 Simply put, Caregivers are individuals who have been charged with the care and well-being of anyone with a limiting condition.
-In Canada there are currently over 8 million active Caregivers, most of whom are unrecognized and unpaid.
+In Canada there are currently over 8 million unrecognized and unpaid Caregivers.
 These individuals juggle full time careers with caring for parents, spouses, and children leaving little to no free time for anything else.
 This number is growing rapidly and is a global issue.